 - Plan for your prospecting call by preparing your outreach message.
 Remember that the purpose of an outreach call is not to educate or schedule an appointment.
 In this stage of the sales cycle, your goal should be nothing more than enabling the prospect to decide whether or not it makes sense for the two of you to be talking.
 You aren’t trying to close the deal yet!

 - Prepare for questions.
 Decide what questions you want to ask the prospect once you connect.
 What questions do you think they will have for you?
 Are you prepared to handle objections and pushbacks that may come up?

 - Create a compelling opening statement that will spark the prospect’s interest enough to have a meeting or a phone conversation with you.

-I invite you to learn more about this prospecting approach and FranklinCovey’s Filling Your Pipeline® sales training program at Transform Sales Performance.
+I invite you to learn more about this prospecting approach and FranklinCovey’s Filling Your Pipeline® program at this link.